SilverShadowHeart/2-1/24AD2102-DATA SCIENCE AND VISUALIZATION/dsv summary overview/ANSWERS.md

 D. It creates duplicate copies of data

-44. Which of the following is an example of a schema mismatch problem?
+44. Which of the following is an example of a schema mismatch problem? ans
+B – Different column names for the same attribute in two datasets

 A. Missing rows in a dataset
 B. **Different column names for the same attribute in two datasets**